ydyxj/ydyxj.github.io/index.md

 - Neurolinguistics
 - Cognitive Neuroscience
 - Neurobiology
+- Neuronal Oscillation
 - Second language acquisition
 - Reading
 - Multisensory integration
 - M/EEG, fMRI

 My research focused on investigating the brain activation associated with reading, particularly the impact of language proficiency on brain network changes.
-Recently, I am interested in using **multi-modal imaging techniques** to understand the neurobiological substrate underlying language functions, with a particular focus on **second language processing**.
+Recently, I am interested in using **multi-modal imaging techniques** and **phase amplitude coupling methods** to understand the neurobiological substrate underlying **language functions**, with a particular focus on **second language processing**.